 Where: 676 Broadway between Bond and Great Jones Sts, second floor (212-529-1407)

-"Cuba's government had previously forbidden the sale of consumer products under the argument that they consumed too much electricity." -CNN
+"Cuba's government had previously forbidden the sale of consumer products under the argument that they consumed too much electricity." -CNNHere are the opinions on this subject from major commentators:

 “Raúl understands the importance of material incentives” to make people work harder.
 But he will still “fail as a leader.”
 Brother Fidel just exercised his “permanent veto” over a “minor” proposal to facilitate Cuban travel abroad, and he will use it on other “sensible” reforms, too.
 The larger problem, though, is that Cuba’s economic system is “intrinsically unproductive.”